wuyang1002431655/tango_with_django_19/manuscript/chapter7-forms.md

 I> for more examples on how you can override default functionality to I> slot your own in.

 X> ###Exercises
 X>
 X> Now that you've worked through the chapter, consider the following questions, and how you could potentially solve them.
 X>
 X> - What would happen if you don't enter in a category name on the add category form?
 X> - What happens when you try to add a category that already exists?
 X> - What happens when you visit a category that does not exist?
-A *hint* for a potential solution to this problem can be seen in the following section.
+A hint for a potential solution to solving this problem can be found below.
+X> - In the [section above where we implemented our `ModelForm` classes](#section-forms-pagecategory-modelform), we repeated the `max_length` values for fields that we had previously defined in [the models chapter](#chapter-models-databases).
+This is bad practice - we are *repeating ourselves!* How can you refactor your code so that you are *not* repeating the `max_length` values?
 X>
 X> Clearly, there are a lot of other aspects we need to consider - but we will leave these for homework.
 X> - If you have not done so already undertake [part four of the official Django Tutorial](https://docs.djangoproject.com/en/1.9/intro/tutorial04/) to reinforce what you have learnt here.